uvanov/indrivo-task/readme.md

 ### Some comments from me:
     1. I decided to make elements from "radio-system" without BEM-classnames.
 I think it doesn't require it.
-    2. I know that placing block-element inside <label> it's not a good idea, but in usual cases we use JS for a systems like this, right?)
+    2. I know that placing block-element inside <label> is not a good idea, but in usual cases we use JS for a systems like this, right?)

 That's all, have a nice day